ayim/donna_ext/README.md

 ### Move Forward

 - [ ] Suggest next steps based on attachments and history
-- [ ] Add an agent and ask to permissions to provide evidnence.
+- [ ] Set permissions for what we send MCP agent and call it to do a task.

 ## Demo